jbreeden/JSRuby/README.md

 ----------------

 JRuby has a notoriously slow startup time, most of which seems to be spent requiring gems.
-This can be an issue if JRuby is in charge of your UI - say, if you're using [JRubyFX](https://github.com/jruby/jrubyfx).
-However, with a UI written in JavaScript or CoffeeScript you can preload the JRuby runtime and any gems you'll need while you're waiting on user input.
+This can be an issue if JRuby is in charge of your UI.
+However, with a UI written in JavaScript or CoffeeScript you can preload the JRuby runtime and any gems you'll need while you're waiting for user input.

 For this, JSRuby provides the `Ruby.preload` method. `Ruby.preload` must be called exactly once before any ruby code invocation.
 Once called, `Ruby.preload` will `require` any and all of it's